List of Major League Baseball perfect games: Minimum batters faced

 There also have been games in which one or more batters reached base, but the pitcher nonetheless faced the minimum 27 for a complete game.
 On July 7, 2007, Érik Bédard of the Baltimore Orioles gave up two singles to the Texas Rangers, but both base-runners were putout by double plays.
-On April 18, 2007 Mark Buehrle of the Chicago White Sox threw a no-hitter against the Texas Rangers.
+On April 18, 2007, Mark Buehrle of the Chicago White Sox threw a no-hitter against the Texas Rangers.
 The lone base runner was Sammy Sosa who reached on a walk in the 5th inning.
 He was subsequently thrown out on a pickoff.
-On May 29, 2014 Josh Collmenter of the Arizona Diamondbacks gave up three hits in a game against the Cincinnati Reds, all three baserunners were involved in double plays.
+On May 29, 2014 Josh Collmenter of the Arizona Diamondbacks gave up three hits in a game against the Cincinnati Reds, but all three baserunners were involved in double plays.
 On August 1, 2023, Framber Valdez of the Houston Astros threw a no-hitter against the Cleveland Guardians.
 He gave up only one baserunner, a walk to Oscar González, who was erased after Will Brennan hit into a double play.
+On June 12, 2026, Jacob Misiorowski of the Milwaukee Brewers threw a 'Maddux' against the Phillies, striking out 15 and allowing just a single hit.
+The game's only baserunner, Kyle Schwarber, was promptly wiped out by Bryce Harper hitting into a double play.